Presentations at CICAD meetings

-The Seized and Forfeited Asset Management project, which is known by its Spanish acronym BIDAL, is an example of a new kind of initiative that the CICAD Executive Secretariat and member states put into motion after some extensive thought about how the Secretariat could best assist national drug commissions to resolve their perennial problem of inadequate funding for both for their anti-drug law enforcement programs and demand reduction programs, while also supporting the main objective of asset seizure, which is to deprive money launderers and traffickers of the profits resulting from their illegal activities.
+The Seized and Forfeited Asset Management project, which is known by its Spanish acronym BIDAL, is an example of a new kind of initiative that the CICAD Executive Secretariat and member states put into motion after carefully analyzing how the Secretariat could best assist national drug commissions to resolve their recurring problem with inadequate funding for both anti-drug law enforcement programs and demand reduction programs, while also pursuing the main objective of asset seizure, which is to deprive money launderers and traffickers of the profits resulting from their illegal activities.

-Based on CICAD's experience and that of many experts around the region, assets seized by member states from drug traffickers and money launderers represent a seriously underutilized resource.
-Frequently, these seized assets are neither properly administered nor employed to help member states respond to the challenges posed to civil society by the drug trade.
+Based on CICAD's experience and that of many experts in the region, assets seized by member states from drug traffickers and money launderers constitute a seriously underutilized resource.
+Frequently, these seized assets are neither properly managed nor used to help member States respond to the challenges that the drug trade poses to civil society.

-The Executive Secretariat initially put forward a concept paper to OAS Secretary General Jose Miguel Insulza, who immediately saw the value of this initiative.
+The Executive Secretariat presented a concept paper to OAS Secretary General Jose Miguel Insulza, who immediately saw the value of this initiative.
 He endorsed the idea wholeheartedly first at the 39th regular session of CICAD, and then again at the OAS General Assembly in Santo Domingo in June 2006.

 In the next phase, a special working group on asset seizure and administration within the Expert Group on the Control of Money Laundering analyzed relevant legislation and experiences of several countries.
-Then, the full Expert Group accepted its working group’s recommendation to prepare a pilot project centered on three countries -- Argentina, Chile and Uruguay, chosen because of the relative similarity in their legal systems and their geographic proximity.
-At CICAD 43 (May 2008), the Commission itself endorsed this proposal.
+Then, the Experts Group as a whole accepted the working group’s recommendation to develop a pilot project centered on three countries, Argentina, Chile and Uruguay, chosen because of the relative similarity in their legal systems and their geographic proximity.
+At CICAD 43 (May 2008), the Commission approved this proposal.

-The Secretariat recruited a project coordinator, Dennis Chang, who had worked on Asset Management Unit of the Costa Rican Institute on Drugs (ICD), and acquired considerable experience in managing seized and forfeited assets, as featured in an article on the Costa Rica experience.
-It stationed him in Montevideo so that he could have closer interaction with the national project partners.
+The Secretariat recruited a project coordinator, who had worked in the Asset Management Unit of the Costa Rican Institute on Drugs (ICD) and acquired considerable experience in managing seized and forfeited assets.

-The governments of Argentina, Chile and Uruguay offered full cooperation with the initiative.
-In the Buenos Aires meeting, the counterparts got a first opportunity to share experiences.
+The governments of Argentina, Chile and Uruguay cooperated fully in the pilot project.
+At the meeting in Buenos Aires, the partners had their first opportunity to share their experiences.

 At the Lima meeting, the pilot countries' case studies led to broad application of best practices to other countries.

 In conclusion, a modern, efficient, fair legal system can aggressively prosecute criminal organizations, disrupting their operations and depriving them of their profits, while ensuring that society recovers from the social and economic damage caused by these illegal activities.
-With adequate resources to expand the BIDAL project to a hemispheric scale, Member States will hit the drug traffickers and money launderers harder where it hurts — their wallets, national drug commissions could have access to significantly increased revenue sources for internal use, and also make annual contributions to the CICAD Secretariat to carry out an ambitious agenda of cooperation, training, evaluation and analysis for Member States.
+With adequate resources to expand the BIDAL project to a hemispheric scale, Member States will hit the drug traffickers and money laundering organizations where it hurts the most — their wallets.
+National drug commissions could have access to significantly increased revenue sources for internal use, and also make annual contributions to the CICAD Secretariat to carry out an ambitious plan of cooperation, training, evaluation and analysis for Member States.